paulmacnicol/openai_vision/README.md

 ### Prompts and Styles

-Define your prompts and styles in `/config/custom_components/openai_vision/prompts.yaml`:
+Define your prompts and styles in `/config/custom_components/openai_vision/prompts.yaml.
+Below are just examples,the actual prompts.yaml has much longer prompts.
+Customise them to suit your environment`:

     models:
       - gpt-4o